Mark Essex: New Year's Eve 1972

 At approximately 10:55 p.m. on New Year's Eve 1972, Essex parked his car and walked along Perdido Street, a block from the NOPD, armed with his Ruger .44-caliber semi-automatic carbine, his .38-caliber revolver, a large supply of ammunition, a gas mask, wire cutters, lighter fluid, matches, and a string of firecrackers all stashed inside a green duffel bag.
 He hid behind parked cars in a poorly illuminated parking lot across from the busy central lockup and began firing at a 19-year-old cadet, named Bruce Weatherford, as he walked toward the gatehouse to report for duty.
 Weatherford instinctively dove for cover behind a parked car, and then turned to see the fellow cadet he was relieving, 19-year-old Alfred Harrell, run across the sally port to his aid.
 Essex then shot Harrell once through the chest.
 He also wounded Lt.
 Horace Pérez in the attack; Pérez was wounded in the ankle by the same bullet which struck Harrell and ricocheted off a wall.
 Harrell was black; before beginning his attacks, Essex had specifically stated his intention to kill "just honkies."
-(Note: Harrell's wife, Angie, later committed suicide due to the loss of her husband.)
+(Note: Harrell's wife, Lydia, later committed suicide due to the loss of her husband.)